 The Fleishman Center has developed a number of award-winning programs designed to introduce you to a variety of fields that may interest you.
 In addition to participating in our programs, self assessment tools are an excellent place to start when making career choices such as choosing a major, exploring occupations and determining a career plan.
 These tools can help you identify work interests, personal Interests, strengths and values and relate them to the world of work.
 Self-reflection and understanding are a great starting point to help identify possible career paths and environments that allow you to be your best.

 Career exploration tools can help you understand what careers exist, what particular jobs are like, how much you can earn in a specific career, and other useful information to help you make informed decisions about possible careers.
 We also offer a variety of programs to help you connect with successful alumni and professionals in a variety of fields.

-Attend a series of Employer Site Visits to learn how organizations operate and network with alumni and recruiters.
+Attend a series of Employer Treks and Networking Nights in various cities to learn how organizations operate and network with alumni and recruiters.
+Learn More

 Connections for Success

-The Fleishman Center offers three different Self-Assessment Tools to help you identify your work interests, personal Interests, strengths and values and relate them to the world of work.
+The Fleishman Center offers three different Self-Assessment Tools to help you identify your work interests, personal interests, strengths and values and relate them to the world of work.
+Explore Tools